appcircleio/appcircle-docusaurus/docs/workflows/1-why-to-use-workflows.md

 ---
-title: "What are Workflows and How to Use Workflows?"
+title: 'What are Workflows and How to Use Workflows?'
-metaTitle: "What are Workflows and How to Use Workflows?"
+metaTitle: 'What are Workflows and How to Use Workflows?'
-metaDescription: "What are Workflows and How to Use Workflows?"
+metaDescription: 'What are Workflows and How to Use Workflows?'
 ---

-# What are Workflows and How to Use Workflows?
+# What are Workflows and How to Use Them?

 A workflow is a ladder of steps taken to build your applications.